divinofire/SlyDivino_projects/readme.md

 # SlyDivino projects
- a github repository of all online executed projects done by Sly and Divino (along other contributors).
+ A github repository of all online executed projects done by Sly and Divino (along other contributors).

 ## Made projects
 1. cypherApp (Ncript) -- completed